 “Death is the only wise adviser that we have.
 Whenever you feel, as you always do, that everything is going wrong and you’re about to be annihilated, turn to your death and ask if that is so.
 Your death will tell you that you’re wrong; that nothing really matters outside its touch.
 Your death will tell you, ‘I haven’t touched you yet.'” ~ Carlos Castaneda, Journey to Ixtlan

-I have been thinking of physical life as a stage in the process of evolution, and seeing the end of our physical life simply as a moment of transition to another educational campus.
+I have been thinking of physical life as a stage in the process of evolution, and seeing the end of our physical existence simply as a moment of transition to another educational campus.
 I imagine someone coming to me, when the moment of transition approaches, and saying, “OK.
 Enough.
 You have learned the lessons you needed to learn and taught the lessons you were brought here to teach.
 There’s no need for you to stay here anymore.
 It is time for you to leave this dimension and go the the next one.”

 I like to think that physical death is just another moment of transition on this evolutionary journey.
 It is not that we reach the end of our journey when we die; it simply continues in another dimension.